KROIA/QT_cmake_library_template/documentation/ImplementingYourOwnCode.md

     <img src="Images/CreateNewFile.png" alt="Overview" width="800"/>
 </div>

-You can create a folder tree inside the "core" folder.
-The CMake files of the template will search recursive all directories in the "core" folder to find all filetypes that are needed to build the library.
+You can create a folder tree inside the `core` folder.
+The CMake files of the template will search recursive all directories in the `core` folder to find all filetypes that are needed to build the library.

 ## Example class implementation